-All dispatchers working in the university's Emergency Dispatch Center are also fully trained and certified by the state.
-They answer the 911 calls coming into the center from campus, and dispatch police, fire, and emergency medical services.
+All dispatchers working in the university's Emergency Dispatch Center (EDC) are also fully trained and certified by the state.
+The EDC is a fully functional public safety answering point (PSAP) that is registered with the state and federal government, and is authorized to directly receive 911 calls.
+The dispatchers handle all types of emergency calls from around campus and dispatch police, fire, and emergency medical services.
 In addition, the dispatchers assist the greater community by helping the other public safety dispatch centers during times of crisis.
 From working on-scene in Hatch, NM during floods in 2006 to providing communications at Spaceport America for the fly-in of Spaceship One during the Keys to Excellence event in 2011, and a variety of other events in between and since, the NMSU dispatchers have demonstrated their ability to handle both disaster and large event emergency communications in Southern New Mexico.